getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ### Amixr

 In Amixr, issues from Sentry get stored as well as alerts from other sources like Grafana or Alertmanager.
 The Amixr integration synchronizes issue statuses between Amixr and Sentry.
-Issues get posted to your Slack and users can change the statuses of those issues by clicking on buttons within the message.
+Issues get posted to your Slack, and users can change the statuses of those issues by clicking on buttons within the message.

 #### Install and Configure Amixr